JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-29-bmc-showcase-note-oop-inheritance.md

 for the moment, all just lingo on OOP, but what can we extract of it into the real world?

-say your code is 6606 lines of code (which is current size of **{{ site.showcase.name }}**), and you saved from coding 1778 via reusability...
+say your code is 6606 lines of code (which is current size of **{{ site.showcase.name }}** not counting javadoc), and you saved from coding
+1778 via reusability...

 if the full codebase of 8384 lines of code (the 6606 + the 1778 we just saved) was to be delivered in 1 month, just by using OOP's inheritance we could deliver 21% faster, that's almost a full week!<br>
 care to translate time in money? or maybe extra time for additional features, training, etc.?

-the more you use the code you made reusable, the more you reap its benefits.
+the more you reuse code, the more you reap its benefits.

 ## on improving quality (defensively)

-you're not adding quality by a means of testing or anything of the like, but by reusing code you defensively protect yourself against possible drifting.
+you're not adding quality by a means of testing or anything of the like, but by reusing code you defensively protect yourself against possible code drifting.
 You may slightly change code in one implementation that will break on a general update.<br>
 If you detect a problem, fixing a reusable method fixes the bug everywhere, if you want to add functionality or make an improvement, adding it on the abstract method spreads the new functionality everywhere.